WordPress Website Not Receiving Inquiry Emails? Post SMTP Plugin Setup Tutorial

 Fill in the SMTP server address.

-Since we filled in a Gmail email address, it automatically recognized Google's SMTP address.
-If using another email service, ensure the address here is entered correctly.
+Since we entered a Gmail account, Google's SMTP address was automatically recognized.
+If using another email service, ensure the address here is correct.

 Select the email sending method, then click Next.